bryanbraun/bryanbraun.github.io/_pages/now.md

 _This page was inspired by Derek Sivers and [his /now page](https://sivers.org/now)._

-_This page was last updated: March 17th, 2020_
+_This page was last updated: July 14th, 2020_